-Did you join me at The Mom Conference?
+Did you join me at The Mom Conference 2016?
 Did you love it as much as I did, write pages of notes and get extra motivated?
-Well, if you missed it I’ve got a summary here of the big take-away I gained from the conference (and a couple of chances to view, or review, the conference yourself.
+Well, if you missed it I’ve got a summary here of the big takeaway I gained from the conference and an invite to the 2017 Conference.
 So read on!
 But first me big take-away – Be Intentional About Me Time!

 The first interview I watched was with Joanne Miller and Ashley Logsdon from mamasaysnamaste.com entitled ‘Keeping your Identity as a Person’.
 I loved what they had to say about the importance of focusing on your own interests and ‘voice’ and how valuable this is not only to you but to your whole family.
 We need to block in time for playing with our children and also doing our own play.
 We can teach our children to respect that we need time to ourselves.
 I know that self-care is important for my own well-being, which in turn helps me to be a better mum, but I had not considered that taking time for my own interests is also a great example to my children.